nicotine-plus/nicotine-plus/doc/INSTALL.md

 ##### Installation

-To install Nicotine, from the source tree run:
+To install Nicotine from the git repository run:

-`python setup.py install --prefix=wanteddir`
+`sudo python setup.py install`

-**If you omit --prefix Nicotine will be installed into the python system directory (typically /usr).**

-This is not recommended however, as there is no way to uninstall things easily this way.
+**WARNING**: Nicotine+ will be installed into the python system directory (typically /usr).
+There is no easy way to remove it once installed this way.

-##### Launching Nicotine+

-The recommended way of running Nicotine is from the source tree, which might seem strange, but is no problem at all, especially if you are the only user of the system that is interested in running Nicotine.
-From the source tree run:

-`python ./nicotine.py`

 ##### Building a source distribution

-To build source distribution (.tar.bz2 + .tar.gz) run:
+To build source distribution files (.tar.bz2 & .tar.gz) from the git repository run:

 `python setup.py sdist --formats=bztar,gztar`

+The source distribution files will be located in the `dist` subdirectory of your git repository.

-##### Building a rpm package
+##### Building a RPM package

+You need to install the RPM building tools first:

+* On Redhat/Fedora based distributions: `sudo dnf install rpm-build`

+* On Debian/Ubuntu based distributions: `sudo apt-get install rpm`

-To create an RPM from the source tree run:
+Then you can create an RPM with:

 `python setup.py bdist_rpm`

-This will create a binary RPM in the dist subdirectory of the source tree.
+The RPM package will be located in the `dist` subdirectory of of your git repository.

 ### Windows